cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 <img src="/assets/blog-images/2024-3-15-isabelle-reconstruction/comic.png" alt="comic" class="center"/>
 </div>

 Think of it as writing a proof in math class in school.
 You'll have to convince your teacher that you have actually solved the problem and not just made a lucky guess.
 When you write your proof, you will have to state and justify all the steps you did to reach the result.
 Every step has to be explained in a way that your teacher can comprehend, and it also has to be detailed enough so that it is easy to verify its correctness.
+But unlike humans, Isabelle is never too tired or too bored to catch mistakes!

 For example, you might have proven something by contradiction or by induction before.
 Isabelle has an induction tactic as well as one that does case splits, and one that you can use to apply a previously proven fact.
 Another tactic called `simp`, automatically tries to simplify the goal as much as possible using previously proven statements and definitions.
 Unlike your pen and paper proof, Isabelle expects a formal proof where every step is well-defined.
 You cannot just skip steps by writing “exercise left to the reader” or “trivial”.
 However, the simplifier is already quite powerful and can solve many goals for you!